lordfpx/AB-mediaQuery/README.md

 > npm install ab-mediaquery

-The plugin is CommonJS and AMD compliant, in vanilla JS, with no dependencies.
+The plugin is CommonJS and AMD compliant, with no dependencies.

 ## Compatibility